Bangladesh Cricket Stadiums – Biggest International Grounds in Bangladesh

 An impressive capacity of 22,000 helps to make the Zahur Ahmed Chowdhury Stadium one of the most regular locations for international cricket in Bangladesh.
 This is another venue opened in 2004 with a view to hosting games at the Under 19 World Cup and it continues to be used at senior level.

 The first major game to take place here was a one day international between Bangladesh and Sri Lanka in 2006.
 Since then, senior matches in all three formats have been held here.
 The Zahur Ahmed Chowdhury Stadium is based in Chittagong and it is one of the more modern developments among Bangladesh cricket stadiums.
-You’ll continue to see the ground at the BPL where the Chittagong Vikings are its tenants.
+You’ll continue to see the ground at the BPL where the Chittagong Vikings are its tenants, and international games are held on a semi-regular basis.
+In 2024, this was another stadium that hosted the touring South African men’s side, while Sri Lanka also played ODI cricket in the same year.

 Zahur Ahmed Chowdhury Stadium